-Time Monday Tuesday Wednesday Thursday Friday 9:00-10:00 Introduction Invited lecture Invited lecture Invited lecture 040 10:00-11:00 Introduction C2 - C12 - Fraunhofer/UTH 11:00-12:00 C1 - UTH Fraunhofer C8 - UTH C5 - UTH 12:00-13:00 CT-OTH C4 - UTH Project time 14:00-15:00 C11 - UTH C4 - UTH C6-Fraunhofer Project time 15:00-16:00 CII-UIII 00 11711 Froject unie 16:00-17:00 C0 -TTI C3 - UTH Project time Technical visit Project time 17:00-18:00 Project time Project time I GOTTITICAL VISIL
+Time Monday Tuesday Wednesday Thursday Friday 9:00-10:00 C2 - Invited lecture Invited lecture Invited lecture 10:00-11:00 Introduction Fraunhofer IFF C12 - 11:00-12:00 C1 - UTH C4 - UTH C8 - UTH C5 - UTH Fraunhofer 12:00-13:00 04-011 IFF/UTH 14:00-15:00 C6 - 15:00-16:00 C11 - UTH Fraunhofer IFF C3- UTH Project time Project time 16:00-17:00 C0 -TTI Droject time Drojoot timo Technical visit 17:00-18:00 Project time Project time Project time recrimical visit

 The educational program is addressed mostly to TTI's training staff, professors and students.
-However, this does not exclude any SMEs' (Small and Medium-sized Enterprises) personnel from participating in the educational and training course activities.
+However, this does not exclude any SMEs' personnel from participating in the educational and training course activities.
 On the contrary, the courses are available and free of charge to all TTI's collaborative bodies and companies originated in the domain of passenger and freight transport, just like open post graduate university courses, in the form of life-long education and training.
 This will enable both amateurs and professionals to take the course while also bringing together theory and practice, bridging the gap between university and SMEs, providing a more integrated approach and establishing new collaborative schemes.
 In addition, through the dissemination actions, there will be an attempt to get in contact with staff from SMEs originated in the field of passenger and freight transport, such as operators, drivers' associations, shipping companies, logistics service providers and local authorities.
 This may contribute both to the broadening of the staff's knowledge and expertise, while also setting the base for the establishment of new communication and collaboration channels between research and market towards more integrated business schemes.

 The 1st Summer School "Sustainable Transport Interchanges Program (STIP) - Part 1: Freight transportation" took place in Riga, Latvia from 16th to 22nd July, 2017.
 The Summer School was organized by the Transport and Telecommunication Institute (TTI), the Traffic, Transportation and Logistics Laboratory of the University of Thessaly (TTLog) and the Fraunhofer Institute for Factory Operation and Automation (IFF).
-In total 25 young researchers from Latvia, Lithuania, Greece and Germany participated in the Summer school, which was realized at the premises of TTI in collaboration with the other two institutes' staff who will be the main providers of the teaching material, knowledge and know-how.
-Students had the opportunity to visit Riga's Commercial port, attend two special lectures by Graham Ellis (UK) "Freight terminals - facing the challenges, a real world perspective" and Jens Klauenberg (Germany) "Current status and future trends in freight transport" and form collaboration teams for the student's project.
+In total 25 young researchers from Latvia, Lithuania, Greece and Germany participated in the Summer School, which was realized at the premises of TTI in collaboration with the other two institutes' staff who were the main providers of the teaching material, knowledge and know-how.
+Students had the opportunity to visit Riga's Commercial port, attend two special lectures by Graham Ellis (United Kingdom) "Freight terminals - facing the challenges, a real world perspective" and Jens Klauenberg (Germany) "Current status and future trends in freight transport" and form collaboration teams for the student's project.